 but to be fearless in facing them

 This is what he has taught us all his life.
 To not bow down to obstacles in the way, to not surrender to the Almighty, praying to be saved from threat, but to struggle till the end.
 His greatest lesson for us has been to help us live with our own selves, something that seems to be getting more difficult for us with every passing day.
 He had a fiercely strong understanding of his own self and a mind that was clear in its thoughts – both of which are evident in most of his writings.
-At a time when he was battling with his own mind, he wrote to C. F. Andrews: “I feel that I am on the brink of a breakdown.”
+At a time when he was battling with his own mind, he wrote to his friend C. F. Andrews: “I feel that I am on the brink of a breakdown.”
 In a series of letters, he described his feelings, most of which indicated depression.
 But soon, he wrote:

 “The cure for all the illness of life is stored in the inner depth of life itself, the access to which becomes possible when we are alone.
 The solitude is a world in itself, full of wonders and resources unthought of…”

 Conquering pain – a recurrent thought in his poems and songs.
 Even in love, his words remain the same.
 There is no yearning for what is futile, but a silent withdrawal instead.
 He wishes to set her free, let her find happiness elsewhere, for “My treasure is your existence in my heart – I do not want more.”2 Tagore wrote several poems and songs that have been classified as ‘devotional’.
 I believe, most of them can be effortlessly translated as love songs.
-This is perhaps because he turned even the sincerest spiritual calls into deeply personal experiences.
+This is perhaps because he turned even the sincerest of spiritual calls into deeply personal experiences.
 His Almighty wasn’t someone to pray to, but a friend to talk to in times of crisis.

 But to me, what has remained the most magnificent part of Tagore, beyond all his writings, are his manuscripts.
 To make art out of mistakes, to give birth to a poem within a poem – what would you call this, if not the greatest lesson one can learn in life?
 The first appearance of decorative motifs stemming from corrections in his manuscript appeared around 1904.
 Gradually, they became more and more elaborate, with an existence of their own that went beyond the text.